spendnetwork/silvereye/README.md

 Contracting Data Standard, and review it for errors or places for improvement.
 You can also use it to covert data between JSON and Excel spreadsheet formats.

-The original tool runs at https://standard.open-contracting.org/review/
+The original OCDS review tool runs at https://standard.open-contracting.org/review/

 Documentation for the original tool is at https://ocds-data-review-tool.readthedocs.io/en/latest/